JohnBetaCode/JohnBetaCode/Management_Notes.md

     * Just define at the end of the day the first thing you will do the next day, the most critical one, and write it down.
     * Then, every day, first thing in the morning, you just do it.
-    * Remember, first means no email, no slack, no meetings.
+    * Remember, first means no email, no Slack, no meetings.
 Just.
 Do.
 It.
 If there is something else on your agenda the first time in the * morning, try to move it and make sure you block that first hour for the subsequent days and weeks.

 <br />

 2. ⌛ **Blocking time**: Get back control of your time.
-You need to focus work on the manager’s important things: systems design, performance reviews, goal setting…And that focus needs enough time to get into the flow, not just 15 minutes slots spread all over the week!
+You need to focus work on the manager’s important things: systems design, performance reviews, goal setting…And that focus needs enough time to get into the flow, not just 15-minute slots spread all over the week!

     📝 Quick exercise:

     * Try to block 3 slots of 2 hours for deep & shallow work (like MIT).
 That means 15% of your week.
     * Think about moving some 1:1s, avoiding non-critical meetings, or delegating part of your tasks.
     * Try to gain this time in the moments of the day when you feel more productive.
-Trying to focus for 2 hours in a row immediately after lunch is an impossible mission (did you hear about food comma?)
+Trying to focus for 2 hours in a row immediately after lunch is an impossible mission (did you hear about the food comma?)
     * Finally, add a 10-minute buffer after meetings to reorder the notes, write down TODOs, and take a break before the next thing.
 Change the environment, drink some water, close your eyes and breathe for 1-2 minutes. — Don’t take your phone, walk a bit, and stretch your arms and neck.
 This will close the chapter and re-energize you for the next one.

 <br />